-The Hauser and Wirth first floor is a jungle of towering blocks supported by long wooden stilts resting on cement mounds, scattered on almost the entire space of the room.
+**The Hauser and Wirth first floor is a jungle of towering blocks supported by long wooden stilts resting on cement mounds, scattered over almost the entire space of the room.
 They all look unstable.
 To move around it, you have to zigzag and navigate your way around these obstructions.
-Despite the concrete chaos, something pulls me back to the centre where I am able to screen and scan these huge blocks threatening to topple over me.
-I wonder if the wooden support would snap and I’d be squashed flat to the ground.
+Despite the concrete chaos, something pulls me back to the centre where I can screen and scan these huge blocks threatening to topple over me.
+I wonder if the wooden support would snap and I'd be squashed flat to the ground.

 And that's the beauty of the installation.
 The viewer, the space and the sculptures have an ambiguous connection.
 The viewer faces the challenge to confront these sculptures mentally and physically by navigating thru limited space.
 With this seemingly urban chaos, it came as no surprise when I watched an old video about Phyllida explaining that the street is what normally inspires her.

-“The street is a resource for me of ambivalent objects that have ambiguous nature.
-They are neither one thing or another. so bringing them into the gallery is bringing them into another location.
+"The street is a resource for me of ambivalent objects that have ambiguous natures.
+They are neither one thing nor another. so bringing them into the gallery is bringing them into another location.
 It is almost an act of fakery.
 It is theatrical.
-It is making a drama out of something that probably is quite dramatic out there but is almost hidden,” Phyllida says in an interview with Isolde Charim in Youtube.
+It is making a drama out of something that probably is quite dramatic out there but is almost hidden," Phyllida says in an interview with Isolde Charim on Youtube.

-On the second floor balcony, I finally discover that the supposedly cement blocks are actually made of polysterene.
+On the second-floor balcony, I finally discover that the supposed cement blocks are actually made of polystyrene.
 Viewing them now from that angle, I realise that they no longer appear as threatening to the point of being banal when covered by colourful veils.
-Here, Phyllida points out how much she explores the frontier of ambiguity and at the same time question the idea of monumentality.
+Here, Phyllida points out how much she explores the frontier of ambiguity and at the same time questions the idea of monumentality.